Keats/ng-boilerplate/README.md

 ![Dependencies Status](https://david-dm.org/Keats/ng-boilerplate.png)

 ## Goal
-This project serves as a starting point for AngularJS projects using Coffeescript and SASS (it can easily be changed though).
+This project serves as a starting point for AngularJS projects using Typescript and SASS (it can easily be changed though).

 It provides code organisation by feature (see Structure for more details) and a build system ready for development and testing.

-It also uses [Snowflake](https://github.com/Keats/snowflake) which is Bourbon + Neat + Foundation 5.
+It also uses [Snowflake](https://github.com/Keats/snowflake) which is Normalize + Bourbon + Neat + Bitters.

 The build system is using [Gulp](http://gulpjs.com/) instead of the usual Grunt for speed and simplicity (I wrote an [article](http://vincent.is/introducing-people-to-gulp/) introducing it with examples).
 The code instead of configuration approach makes it easy to modify things compared to Grunt.

 So in short you get:

-- automatic SASS compilation using libsass
+- automatic SASS compilation using ruby sass (libsass does not support all the features needed yet)
-- automatic coffeescript linting and compilation (+ concatenation and minification on dist environment)
+- automatic typescript linting and compilation (+ concatenation and minification on dist environment)
 - automatic preload of templates using html2js (+ minification on dist environment)
 - continuous testing with karma
 - integration testing with protractor
 - automatic copy of libs and assets
-- automatic creation of the tags in index.html, ie no need to insert js/css tags by hand
+- automatic injections of css/js files in index.html
 - CI setup via Travis